lsst/lsst/README.txt

 The loadLSST scripts can be installed into LSST_HOME by typing "scons loadLSST"

-Server Maintenance

-This package also provides tools for maintaining a package distribution server (such as at dev.lsstcorp.org).
-These include:
+Other Tools

+This package is also the home of these lesser used tools:

-  o  etc/newinstall.sh   this is used to install a package from scratch
+  o  etc/newinstall.sh   this is used to install a package from
+     scratch.